+This private tour is a beautiful mixture of culture and nature.
 The golden sphere of the sun rises over the horizon, with not even a wisp of cloud in the sky.
 The desert foxes scavenge on bird carcasses to survive and lizards take shelter in the shadows to avoid getting roasted.
 Welcome to the Lut Desert, the hottest Spot on earth according to satellite readings from NASA.
-Find your way through the cultural centers of Iran where Persepolis, Naqsh-e Jahan Square, the Red Village and Zoroastrian Towers of Silence are expecting you.
+Find your way through the cultural centers of Iran where Persepolis, Naqsh-e Jahan Square, the Red Village, and Zoroastrian Towers of Silence are expecting you.

 You will visit Tehran, Shiraz, Persepolis, Yazd, Meybod, Kharanaq, Isfahan, Abyaneh and of course, the Lut Desert.

 Our driver/guide will be at the airport as you arrive and will drive you to your hotel to have a good night’s rest.

 Day two in Tehran begins with the incredible Golestan Palace; this amazing landmark contains more than a dozen historic buildings, including the beautiful Mirror room.
 The tour moves along by walking around the Grand Bazaar of Tehran, where you can take in the splendid aroma and lively colors.

 You will then move on to your next stop, which is the National Museum of Iran.
 There you will stroll through the rich history of Iran and see many incredible treasures, like the statue of Darius the Great.
 After an extensive dive through the history of Iran, you will be guided to the airport to leave the capital for the destination of Shiraz.
 In Shiraz, you will be taken to your hotel and get ready for the rest of your days.